josepablocam/renter/README.md

 ```

 Get a google maps API key (see https://developers.google.com/maps/documentation/directions/overview) and then you
 can save it down in a file called "GMAPS_API_KEY".
+You should enable:

+* Distance Matrix API
+* Directions API

 ## Usage